The Trailers to Expect During the Super Bowl

 By Matt Chieco

-With the Super Bowl happening tonight, people are expecting to see companies paying top dollar on advertisements.
-Usually this is the perfect opportunity for the biggest movies to show off.
-Yet this year, since movies are in a state of limbo, not many studios are willing to start promoting their films just for it to be a waste of money because they have to push the release date again.
+With the Super Bowl happening tonight, people are expecting to see companies paying top dollar for advertisements.
+Usually, this is the perfect opportunity for the biggest movies to show off.
+Yet this year, since movies are in a state of limbo, not many studios are willing to start promoting their films only for them to face delays again.

-Movies may be in limbo but the streaming services are continuing to dominate That being said here are the movie/television trailers you may see during the big game.
+Movies may be in limbo, but streaming services continue to dominate.
+That being said, here are the movie and television trailers you may see during the big game.

-Last month Netflix teased the world with everything coming out on the streaming service in 2021.
+Last month, Netflix teased the world with its content lineup for 2021.
 With so much content, Netflix could choose any of its original films and television shows for a spot in the Super Bowl.

-Universal is not going to have as big a presence compared to previous years.
-One thing that is confined is M. Night Shyamalan's newest film Old will be shown during the game.
-The director has been teasing the trailer on social media all month long.
-Besides Old many of the studios tentpole films will probably be missing out due to the fear of delays.
+Universal won't have as big a presence compared to previous years.
+One confirmed appearance is M. Night Shyamalan's newest film 'Old,' which will be shown during the game.
+The director has been teasing the trailer on social media all month.
+Besides 'Old,' many of the studio's tentpole films will likely be missing out due to the fear of delays.